 - Take the chicken legs out of the first marinate after 30 minutes.
 Now rub the second marinade on them again making sure that it goes inside the incisions.
 Coat all the pieces with a thick layer of marinade.
 Cover with a cling film and keep inside the refrigerator for at least 4 hours or preferably overnight (8 to 12 hours).

-- Preheat the oven to 220 C/425 F. Line a baking tray with aluminum foil and place a grill rack on top.
-Place the marinated chicken on the grill rack.
+- Preheat the oven to 220 C/425 F. Line a baking tray with aluminum foil and place a grill rack on top of the baking tray.
+Place the marinated chicken on this grill rack.

-- Now place this grill rack with the chicken at the top rack of the oven and place the lined baking tray below to catch all the drips.
-Broil the chicken for 35 to 40 minutes.
+- Now place this grill rack with the chicken at the middle level of the oven and place the lined baking tray below to catch all the drips.
+Bake the chicken for 35 to 40 minutes.
 Then take the grill rack out, turn the chicken over and broil for another 35 to 40 minutes or until the chicken is all cooked through.
 Keep checking after every 15 minutes since it may take less time if you are using lesser quantity.

 - Baste them with oil or melted butter after every 10 minutes.
 You can’t skip the basting as it would prevent the chicken from turning dry.
-[You can even grill the chicken on an outdoor grill on high heat for almost same duration.
-I used broil mode of my traditional oven which is nothing but directing the heat from top as it gives the authentic burnt effect to the chicken while grilling.]
+[You can even grill the chicken on an outdoor grill on high heat for almost same duration.]

 - After about 80 minutes, check if the chicken is done – there should not be any traces of pink and the juices should run clear and a toothpick could be inserted very smoothly without any resistance from meat.
 If you have a food thermometer, check if the temperature registers at least 165 F when inserted into the thickest part of the leg.
 If yes, your tandoori chicken is done!

-- Let the chicken rest for 5 to 10 minutes before serving.
-Then sprinkle some chat masala on top and serve with lemon wedges and coriander-mint chutney.
+- Take them out and let the chicken rest for 5 to 10 minutes before serving.
+Then sprinkle some chat masala on top and serve your yummy tandoori chicken with lemon wedges and coriander-mint chutney.